 Seiko's 6138A/B automatic movement is designed as a two register chronograph, counting up to 30 minutes on one subdial and another 12 hours on the second dial.
 All 6138 movements feature a quick-set day/date indicator and can be manually wound (unlike the 6139 model) - relatively unique for Seiko chronographs of this era.

-1973 Seiko 6138-0030 JDM SpeedTImer "Champagne Kakume" Automatic Chronograph
+JDM 1977 Seiko 6138-0030 SpeedTimer "Champagne Kakume" Automatic Chronograph

 CASE: Hefty stainless-steel case measures 43mm (w/o crown, 44.5mm with) x 45.5mm stainless-steel cushion case - which shows normal case wear, but no deep scratches - with sharp case lines and matching caseback.
-Bezel insert shows limited wear, despite its half a century life.
+Bezel insert shows very limited wear, despite its half century life.

 CRYSTAL: 6138 Hardlex crystal, scratch-free.

-MOVEMENT: 6138B Seiko 23-jewel automatic movement, manufactured in November 1973, which beats at 21,600 beats per hour.
-We have performed a full service on this 6138 Kakume.
+MOVEMENT: 6138B Seiko 23-jewel automatic movement, manufactured in January 1977, which beats at 21,600 beats per hour.

 CROWN: Unsigned stainless-steel crown.